 Most modern cars and motor vehicles are designed to minimize the damage caused by an impact.
 Often, after an accident, your vehicle may not seem particularly damaged and, unfortunately, many insurance companies seek to take advantage of this fact.
 You may suffer severe, life-altering injuries in an auto accident—with or without substantial property damage to your vehicle.
 However, the liable insurance company may try to prove that your injuries are not that serious, due to the relatively minor-seeming damage to your car.
 Remember, insurance companies are in the business of making money; they do not have your best interests in mind.
 It is therefore crucial that you speak to an attorney about your accident.

 As your attorneys, we will wait to resolve your claim—either through settlement or trial—until we have evidence from your treating physician that have made the fullest possible recovery.
 Doctors often treat their patients by telling them to come back for a second visit (or a third) if they still are not feeling well.
 Lawyers do not have that luxury.
 You cannot come back to settle your case a second or third time.
 You get one chance to get all of the compensation you need, and you must act quickly.
 A two-year statute of limitations prevents you from taking action after two years have passed with a few limited exceptions.
 Case preparation should begin much sooner.

-Call a car accident attorney in San Antonio as soon as possible after you or someone you care about has been involved in a rollover accident.
+Call a car accident attorney in San Antonio for a free consultation as soon as possible after you or someone you care about has been involved in an accident.
 We can be reached online or at (210) 774-6445.